 Training with the Colorado Mental Wellness Network

-We are the only peer-operated mental health organization that offers this training!
+We are the leading peer-operated mental health organization in Colorado that offers this training!
 Who better to learn peer support than from real peers who are living what they teach?
 Our 80-hour curriculum is comprehensive, robust, and in-depth, developed with support from the International Association of Peer Supporters (iNAPS).

 Our training exceeds the competency standards established by the Colorado Behavioral Health Council and the International Credentialing and Reciprocity Consortium.
 Topics of training include trauma-informed support, self-care, ethics, communication skills, and resilience.
 Graduates are also qualified to sit for the IC&RC Certification Exam through the Colorado Providers Association (COPA).

-The role of a Peer Support Specialist is very demanding and requires personal emotional strength, a solid grounding in recovery, and excellent communication skills.
-Because of these requirements, we do not accept everyone that applies to our training program.
-Our goal is not to keep people from becoming peer supporters, but to ensure that each of our graduates has a strong chance at completing the training and finding employment.
+The role of a Peer Support Specialist is demanding and requires personal emotional strength, a solid grounding in recovery, and excellent communication skills.
+Admission to the training has become competitive and not everyone is accepted.
+Our goal is to ensure that each of our graduates has a strong chance at completing the training and finding employment.
 Be thorough when filling out your application and tell us why you are a good candidate and why you are passionate about doing peer work.

 The minimum requirements for our applicants are: